Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new animal control specialist

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

 Is the person you're thinking of hiring a US citizen or green card holder?

-Type Of Animal Control SpecialistDescriptionHourly Rate
+Type of Animal Control SpecialistDescriptionHourly rate

 Animal Control Specialist$10-22

 Animal Control OfficerAn animal control officer is an individual who enforces humane care regulations and animal licensing laws to maintain public safety.
 You are expected to perform a variety of tasks that include investigating animal cruelty cases, rescuing trapped animals, and capturing stray or dangerous animals...
-Show More$11-32
+Show more$11-32

-Common Skills:
+Common skills:

 • Animal Handling